databricks/mlops-stacks/README.md

 ### Does the MLOps stack cover data (ETL) pipelines?
-While some components of the MLOps stack can be re-used and customized for ETL pipelines, the focus of the Databricks MLOps stack is on productionizing ML workflows (training, model deployment, batch inference, etc.).
+While some components of the MLOps stack can be re-used and customized for ETL pipelines, the focus of the Databricks MLOps stack is on productionizing ML workflows: training, model deployment, batch inference, etc.
 You might find the following resources useful for data processing:
 * [Delta Live Tables](https://docs.databricks.com/workflows/delta-live-tables/index.html): a framework for declaring ETL pipelines on Databricks.
 * [dlt-meta](https://github.com/databricks/dlt-meta): an example stack with CI/CD for [Delta Live Tables](https://docs.databricks.com/workflows/delta-live-tables/index.html) pipelines.